SyncfusionExamples/How-to-autofit-the-content-based-on-the-property-change-in-xamarin.forms-listview-using-MVVM/README.md

 # How-to-autofit-the-content-based-on-the-property-change-in-xamarin.forms-listview-using-MVVM

-This sample application shows how to autfit the listview item height based on property change in xamarin.forms listview in MVVM.
+This sample application shows how to autfit the listview item height based on property change in xamarin.forms listview using MVVM.